Article

 Advanced encryption

-Align your software choice with your business needs and ensure it supports compliance with data protection regulations.
-Investing in the right CDP can significantly improve your data management capabilities and drive better business outcomes.
+Align your software choice with your business needs and ensure both your CDP and MDM platforms support compliance with data protection regulations.
+Investing in the right tools can significantly improve your data management capabilities and drive better business outcomes.

 Customer data is scattered throughout email platforms, CRMs, social media channels, and other platforms.
 This fragmentation makes it challenging for businesses to build complete customer profiles.
 Unifying your data ensures everyone in your organization sees the same information.